 The Committee publishes a newsletter semi-annually, and is responsible for sections related to state antitrust enforcement in Antitrust Law Developments and its annual updates.
 The Committee publishes a State Antitrust Enforcement Handbook, which was updated in 2008.
 It has also revised Proving Antitrust Damages, first published in 1996.

-To keep members informed of recent developments in state enforcement, the Committee maintains an active listserv.
+To keep members informed of recent developments in state enforcement, the Committee maintains an ABAConnect page, where we post documents and host discussions via our active listserv.
 We also have a social media presence on LinkedIn.

 The Committee administers the State Enforcer Participation Enhancement Grants.
 These grants, which are designed to facilitate active involvement by state enforcers in the Section’s activities, provide funds to travel to Section programs.
 For more information about these grants, please follow the link on the right.